Learning from Discriminatory Training Data: Optimal interventional mixture

+Unlike many methods achieving statistical fairness objectives, our method is seamlessly applicable to scenarios with multiple protected attributes or numeric attributes such as age.
+This is accomplished by mixing the interventions on all combinations of the protected attributes in the second optimization step.
+Next, for discriminatory data transformations that have a simple additive form, i.e., $y = u + h(z)$, we prove that optimal interventional mixture minimizes cross-loss on non-discriminatory data and show that for $\ell^2$ loss the accuracy and explainability goals of fair machine learning (Figure~\ref{fig:goals}) lead to the same solution.

-\begin{proposition} Let the unperturbed data have $u=f(\x)+\nu$ and the observed perturbed data $y = f(\x) + h(z) + \nu$, where $f$ and $h$ are some functions and $\nu$ is i.i.d. noise independent from $\X$ and $Z$.
-Assume that the same $\ell^p$ loss, either $\ell^1$ or $\ell^2$, is used for model learning and the computation of resilience.
-If the estimation model is well specified w.r.t. the perturbed data-generating process and the estimation method is consistent, then the OIM, asymptotically with the number of samples, is $\hat{\y}^*(\x) = f(\x)+C_p$, and it minimizes the expected loss $R_D \left(U,\hat{y}_a(\X|\tilde{D})\right)$ and maximizes the resilience $\Omega_a$ up to the constant $C_p$ that depends on the unknown $h(Z)$. \end{proposition}
+\begin{proposition} Let the non-discriminatory data have $u=f(\x)+\nu$ and the data following a discriminatory concept shift have $y = f(\x) + h(\z) + \nu$, where $f$ and $h$ are some functions and $\nu$ is i.i.d. noise independent from $\X$ and $Z$.
+Assume that the same $\ell^p$ loss, either $\ell^1$ or $\ell^2$, is used for model learning and the computation of cross-loss.
+If the estimation model is well specified w.r.t. the discriminatory data-generating process and the estimation method is consistent, then the OIM, asymptotically with the number of samples, is $\hat{\y}^*(\x) = f(\x)+C_p$, and it minimizes the expected cross loss $\E_D\left[ \ell\left( U, \hat{y}_a( \X | \tilde{D} )\right) \right]$ up to the constant $C_p$ that depends on the unknown $h(\Z)$. \end{proposition}